Long-Term Goal 1: Recruit, support and retain distinguished faculty (CAA Standard 2.0 Faculty)

 Strategy 3: Support faculty who have achieved excellence in scholarship and teaching.

-Measurable Objective: Faculty work-load will be balanced for scholarship, teaching, service, advising, supervision and student mentoring of research projects in order to achieve this strategy.
+Measurable Objective: Faculty obligations will be balanced for scholarship, teaching, service, advising, supervision and student mentoring of research projects in order to achieve this strategy.

-Schedule: The chair will review each faculty member’s workload each semester.
+Schedule: The chair will review each faculty member’s obligations annually.

 Measurable Objective: Faculty will obtain financial reimbursement for presenting their research at two conferences per year (regional, state, or national conferences).